-Rest Centre A Rest / Reception Centre serves as a place of safety for those who have been evacuated from their home, work or other place or are unable to return to that place, but who are uninjured and not directly affected by the incident.
+Rest Centre (RC) A Rest / Reception Centre serves as a place of safety for those who have been evacuated from their home, work or other place or are unable to return to that place, but who are uninjured and not directly affected by the incident.
 Rest Centres vary in size, depending on the requirements arising from the incident Survivor Reception Centre (SRC) Provides survivors, who do not require hospital treatment, a place to be directed to, where they can be met by police and other services to obtain initial information and support in the immediate aftermath of the incident and give details to police investigating officers.
 The responsibility for opening an SRC lies with the Metropolitan Police Service (MPS) supported by one or more London Borough.
-Other agencies attend as required and requested by either the MPS or the Council.
-Family and Friends Reception Centre (FFRC) Established by the MPS with one or more London Borough and/or NHS support.
+Other agencies attend as required and requested by either the MPS or the council.

+Family and Friends Reception Centre (FFRC) Established by the MPS with one or more London borough and/or NHS support.
 The purpose of the FFRC is to help reunite friends and relatives with survivors by providing a place for the MPS to record missing person enquiries and collect information that may aid their investigation.
 In addition, it provides family and friends a safe area to gather that is away from media attention while offering up-to-date and accurate information on the response arrangements as well as access to practical and emotional support.
-Humanitarian Assistance Centre (HAC) Provides a focal point for humanitarian assistance to bereaved individuals and families, survivors and impacted communities.
-Set up by the Council, working in partnership with a range of statutory and voluntary organisations, this centre offers individuals and families to gain as much information as is currently available about family members and friends involved in the incident and for these people to access a range of facilities that help them to make informed choices according to their needs.
+Humanitarian Assistance Centre (HAC) Provides a focal point for humanitarian assistance to bereaved individuals, families, survivors and impacted communities.
+Set up by the council, working in partnership with a range of statutory and voluntary organisations, this centre allows individuals and families to gain as much information as is currently available about family members and friends involved in the incident and for these people to access a range of facilities that help them to make informed choices according to their needs.
 A HAC may remain open for weeks or months after the incident.
-Community Assistance Centre (CAC) Provides a location from where the Council may undertake a detailed Community Impact Assessment, provide advice and support to affected people and support the recovery of the community in a local setting.
+Community Assistance Centre (CAC) Provides a location from where the council may undertake a detailed Community Impact Assessment, provide advice and support to affected people and support the recovery of the community in a local setting.
 Community Assistance Centres may be considered particularly where a Humanitarian Assistance Centre has not been activated.
-Family and Friends Assistance Centre (FFAC) Offering similar services to that of a HAC, however attendance is by invitation only via the MPS Family Liaison Officers.

-Emergency Centre staffing is led by the Council but can draw in support from other responders, including:
+Emergency Centre staffing in; RC's, HAC's and CAC's is led by the council, but support can be sought from other responders, including:

-- i.
-Other statutory agencies, especially the MPS - ii.
-Regional voluntary sector partners, such as the British Red Cross, St John Ambulance and Victim Support - iii.
-Other agencies able to provide effective support and care, such as Rail Incident Care Teams - iv.
-Local voluntary, faith and community sector organisations.
+- Other statutory agencies, especially the MPS - Regional voluntary sector partners, such as the British Red Cross, St John Ambulance and Victim Support - Other agencies able to provide effective support and care, such as Rail Incident Care Teams - Local voluntary, faith and community sector organisations.

-Emergency Centre Manager
+4.3.3 Emergency Centre Manager

-A Council officer is appointed as an Emergency Centre Manager to oversee the running of each emergency centre.
+A council officer is appointed as an Emergency Centre Manager to oversee the running of the emergency centre(s).
+If the incident is particularly large then more than one centre may need to be opened.

-Where the centre is likely to be large, complex in operations and long-lasting (particularly HACs), this is a senior Council officer, with supporting Deputy Centre Managers appointed to lead particular shifts.
+Where the centre is likely to be large, complex in operations and long-lasting (particularly HACs), this is a senior council officer, with supporting Deputy Centre Managers appointed to lead particular shifts.